ngs-docs/angus/running-blast-large-scale.md

     libc6-dev g++ zlib1g-dev last-align parallel
 ```

-Then create a Python virtualenv:
+Then create a Python environment with `virtualenv`, which will isolate your python packages:
 ```
 python3.5 -m venv ~/py3
 . ~/py3/bin/activate